jaywink/socialhome/docs/running.rst

 URL to make signup link go to in the case that signups are closed.

-SOCIALHOME_RELAY_DOMAIN
+SOCIALHOME_RELAY_ID
 .......................

-Default: ``relay.iliketoast.net``
+Default: ``diaspora://relay@relay.iliketoast.net/profile/``

-Which relay instance to send outgoing content to.
+Which relay instance ID to send outgoing content to.
 Socialhome automatically integrates with the `relay system <https://github.com/jaywink/social-relay>`_.

 SOCIALHOME_ROOT_PROFILE
 .......................